OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 The security of symmetric encryption and keyed hashes (MACs) depends on the secrecy of the key.
 If the key is disclosed, the security gained by encryption is lost.
 To prevent this, never store secret keys in the same place as the encrypted data they helped create.
 Developers often make the mistake of encrypting locally stored data with a static, hard-coded encryption key and compiling that key into the app.
 This makes the key accessible to anyone who can use a disassembler.

 First, ensure that no keys or passwords are stored within the source code.
+This means you should check native code, javascript/dart code, Java/Kotlin code on Android and Objective-C/Swift in iOS.
 Note that hard-coded keys are problematic even if the source code is obfuscated since obfuscation is easily bypassed by dynamic instrumentation.

 If the app is using two-way SSL (both server and client certificates are validated), make sure that: